Aeon article on the Zhuangzi

 About Tao Jiang

-Tao JIANG is a professor at Rutgers University in New Brunswick, NJ, US.
+Tao JIANG is Professor of Religion and Philosophy with joint appointment in Religion and Philosophy departments at Rutgers University in New Brunswick, NJ, US.
 He specializes in pre-Qin classical Chinese philosophy, Mahāyāna Buddhist philosophy, and cross-cultural philosophy.
 He is the author of “Origins of Moral-Political Philosophy in Early China” (Oxford, 2021), “Contexts and Dialogue: Yogācāra Buddhism and Modern Psychology on the Subliminal Mind” (Hawai'i, 2006), and the co-editor of “The Reception and Rendition of Freud in China” (Routledge, 2013).
-He is chair of Religion Department and director of Center for Chinese Studies at Rutgers.
+He is director of Rutgers Center for Chinese Studies.
 He co-chairs the Rutgers Workshop on Chinese Philosophy (RWCP) and the Neo-Confucian Studies Seminar at Columbia University.

 Leave a Reply